ProvableHQ/welcome/documentation/leo/05_commands.md

  Leo ✅ Executed 'hello.aleo/main' (in "/hello/build")
 ```

-To execute a Leo transition function on-chain.
+To execute a Leo transition function locally, generating a zero-knowledge proof, and verifying the zero-knowledge proof on-chain.
 Note that the program must already have been successfully deployed.
 ```bash
 leo execute --endpoint "{$ENDPOINT}" --private-key "{$PRIVATE_KEY}" --broadcast --external {$PROGRAM} {$FUNCTION} {$INPUTS}
 ```